• Skip to main content

 Tried this recipe?Mention @happyhappynester or tag #happyhappynester!

 Close-up of three easy mochi desserts on a white plate.
-One is cut open, revealing a sweet red bean and nut filling.
+One is cut open, revealing a sweet red bean and nut filling soft chewy mochi recipe made with glutinous rice flour.
 The plate sits on a pink wire rack against a soft focus background, showcasing these delightful treats.

-• Adjusting Sweetness: Feel free to increase or decrease the sugar based on your taste preferences.
+• Adjust sweetness to taste: Feel free to increase or decrease sugar based on your preference.

 Adding a filling to your mochi takes this treat to the next level.
 Here are some popular options to inspire your creations: